Working time: Japan

 Work hours in Japan are decreasing, but many Japanese still work long hours.
 Recently, Japan's Ministry of Health, Labor and Welfare (MHLW) issued a draft report recommending major changes to the regulations that govern working hours.
 The centerpiece of the proposal is an exemption from overtime pay for white-collar workers.
 Japan has enacted an 8-hour work day and 40-hour work week (44 hours in specified workplaces).
 The overtime limits are: 15 hours a week, 27 hours over two weeks, 43 hours over four weeks, 45 hours a month, 81 hours over two months and 120 hours over three months; however, some workers get around these restrictions by working several hours a day without 'clocking in' whether physically or metaphorically.
 The overtime allowance should not be lower than 125% and not more than 150% of the normal hourly rate.
 Workaholism in Japan is considered a serious social problem leading to early death, a phenomenon dubbed karōshi, meaning death from overwork.

 Mainland China

-China adopted a 40-hour week, eliminating half-day work on Saturdays.
+By law, China adopted a 40-hour week, eliminating half-day work on Saturdays.

 Work hours have reportedly been falling for about three decades due to rising productivity, better labor laws, and the spread of the two-day weekend.
 The trend has affected both factories and white-collar companies that have been responding to growing demands for easier work schedules.

 The 996 working hour system, as it is known, is where employees work from 09:00 to 21:00, six days a week, excluding two hours of lunch & nap during the noon and one hour of supper in the evening.
 Alibaba founder Jack (Yun) Ma, and JD.Com founder Richard (Qiangdong) Liu both praise the 996 schedule, saying such a schedule has helped Chinese tech giants like Alibaba and Tencent grow to become what they are today.